Hybrid Si-GST Polarization-Insensitive Dynamically Tunable Bifocal Metalens Operating at 1.55-$\mu$m Wavelength: THERMAL SIMULATION OF LASER-INDUCED GST

 where $\theta_1$ and $\theta_2$ are the solid and liquid phase fractions, respectively; $C_{p,1}$ and $C_{p,2}$ are the specific heat capacities of the solid and liquid phases; $\kappa_1$ and $\kappa_2$ are the corresponding thermal conductivities; and $L_{1 \rightarrow 2}$ is the latent heat of fusion.
 The density of the two phases is assumed to remain constant during melting.

-Since part of the laser energy is reflected at the GST surface, the absorbed energy was corrected using Fresnel reflection, expressed as:
+Since part of the laser energy is reflected at the GST surface, the absorbed energy was corrected using Fresnel reflection:

 where $n$ and $k$ are the real and imaginary parts of the refractive index of GST, respectively.
-The wavelength-dependent values of $n$ and $k$ are taken from experimentally validated datasets in \textbf{Fig.~\ref{fig:img1_supp}}.
-At a laser wavelength of 1030~nm, the reflectivity $R$ values calculated from Eq.~(\ref{eq:Ref}) are 0.195 for amorphous GST and 0.359 for crystalline GST.
-The absorption coefficient $\alpha$ is determined from the extinction coefficient $k$ using the relation:
+The wavelength-dependent values of $n$ and $k$ are taken from the experimentally validated datasets in \textbf{Fig.~\ref{fig:imgs1}}.
+At a laser wavelength of 1030~nm, the reflectivity ($R$) values calculated from Eq.~\ref{eq:Ref} are 0.195 for amorphous GST and 0.359 for crystalline GST.